Our service is free to all those eligible for care in New Zealand hospitals

 Tish is a New Zealand-born Samoan midwife, a mother and a grandmother.
 She came to midwifery 22 years ago as a mature student.

-After graduating she worked as a midwife at Counties Manukau District Health Board and remained there in various roles, including her last as Charge Midwife Manager of the high-risk antenatal and postnatal ward at Middlemore Hospital.
+She worked as a midwife at CMDHB in various roles, including her last as Charge Midwife Manager of the high-risk antenatal and postnatal ward at Middlemore Hospital.
 “I had three home births myself and after working in high-risk secondary care I decided to put my name in the hat for this role and return to what originally drew me to midwifery - primary birthing.”

-Chantal has been involved in the community for a very long time.
-She started her career in Travel & Tourism business and computer studies after a lot of traveling and enjoying her single life, Chantal got married and after having her daughter Chantal felt she wanted to be involved in the community.
-Thereafter she went on to study Community Health Science and went on to working with Māori organisations to set up parenting classes, teaching young mums how to breastfeed and support them through their amazing journey.
-Chantal has worked with Middlemore DHB for numerous years in different areas, New Born Hearing Screening, Woman’s Health, High Risk Antenatal Clinics and Diabetes Antenatal Clinics.
-Chantal is very well know by all the south Auckland midwives and has a wide knowledge of midwifery as she worked at AUT Midwifery School Health & Science as a Midwifery Simulation Technician.
+She started her career in Travel & Tourism business and computer studies and after a lot of traveling, Chantal got married and had her daughter.
+Chantal felt she wanted to be involved in the community and went on to study Community Health Science and working with Māori organisations to set up maternity wrap around services.
+Chantal has worked with MDHB in various maternity care services.
+Chantal is well know by south Auckland midwives & has a wide knowledge of midwifery as she worked at AUT Midwifery School as a Midwifery Simulation Technician.

-Chantal is very passionate about working with the community and with all the skills and knowledge she brings to Nga Hau Birthing Centre will ensure that every mum that comes through the doors of Nga Hau Birthing Centre is given all the support they need.
-She is very customer focused and passionate and will make you feel you are the most important person when you enter the Birthing Centre.
+She is very passionate about working with the community and will ensure that every mum that comes through the doors of Nga Hau Birthing Centre is given all the support they need.